AdamJonsson/snapping_sheet/README.md

     </tr>
 </table>

+You can run the examples by cloning the following [repository](https://github.com/AdamJonsson/snapping_sheet) and run the app from the example folder.

 ## Quick start

-Begin by following the install instruction.
+Begin by following the [install](https://pub.dev/packages/snapping_sheet#-installing-tab-) instruction.

 You can add the snapping sheet to you app by adding the following code
 ```dart